Long non-coding RNA: In regulation of DNA replication timing and chromosome stability

 Incorrect reparation of DNA double-strand breaks (DSB) leading to chromosomal rearrangements is one of the oncogenesis's primary causes.
 A number of lncRNAs are crucial at the different stages of the main pathways of DSB repair in eukaryotic cells: nonhomologous end joining (NHEJ) and homology-directed repair (HDR).
 Gene mutations or variation in expression levels of such RNAs can lead to local DNA repair defects, increasing the chromosome aberration frequency.
 Moreover, it was demonstrated that some RNAs could stimulate long-range chromosomal rearrangements.

-In aging and disease

-The discovery that long ncRNAs function in various aspects of cell biology has led to research on their role in disease.
-Tens of thousands of lncRNAs are potentially associated with diseases based on the multi-omics evidence.
-A handful of studies have implicated long ncRNAs in a variety of disease states and support an involvement and co-operation in neurological disease and cancer.